balena-io/balena-cli/doc/cli.markdown

 ## envs

-Use this command to list all environment variables for a particular application or device.
+Use this command to list the environment variables of an application or device.

-This command lists all application/device environment variables.

-If you want to see config variables, used to configure balena features, use the --config option.

-At the moment the CLI does not support per-service variables, so the following commands will only show service-wide environment variables.
+The --config option is used to list "config" variables that configure balena features.

+Service-specific variables are not currently supported.
+The following examples list variables that apply to all services in an app or device.

 Example: